 Tobacco Control: A Long and Arduous Journey

 Although the Surgeon General’s report in 1957 concluded that cigarette smoking is associated with an increased risk of lung cancer, it was not until publication of the landmark 1964 Surgeon General’s report that the adverse relationship between cigarette smoking and cardiovascular disease was seriously recognized.
-The Surgeon General’s report concluded that cigarette smoking is strongly associated with myocardial infarction and coronary heart disease deaths, and it laid the foundation for tobacco control.1 Unfortunately, health care providers, professional societies, civic bodies, and governments have also played negative or timid roles, largely attributed to smoking industry’s exploitation of the natural skepticism and probabilistic nature inherent in scientific evidence, serious conflicts of interest, and lack of a strong public will.
+The Surgeon General’s report concluded that cigarette smoking is strongly associated with myocardial infarction and coronary heart disease deaths, and it laid the foundation for tobacco control.1 Unfortunately, health care providers, professional societies, civic bodies, and governments have also played negative or timid roles, largely attributed to the smoking industry’s exploitation of the natural skepticism and probabilistic nature inherent in scientific evidence, serious conflicts of interest, and lack of a strong public will.
 Smoking has claimed more than 20 million lives with premature deaths in the United States alone since the publication of the 1964 report.

 The annual per capita cigarette consumption in the United States was at its peak in early 1960s, with a prevalence of about 45% in 1965.
-Through concerted efforts over more than half a century, the cigarette consumption in the United States has declined to half of its peak prevalence rates—to about 18% in 2012.2 Multiple factors, including an improved understanding of the adverse effects of secondhand smoke, and policy measures such as ban of broadcast advertising, increased public awareness, and the increase in taxes on cigarettes have played an important role in this epidemiological transition (Fig. 30–1).
+Through concerted efforts over more than half a century, the cigarette consumption in the United States has declined to half of its peak prevalence rates—to about 18% in 2012.2 Multiple factors, including an improved understanding of the adverse effects of secondhand smoke, and policy measures, such as ban of broadcast advertising, increased public awareness, and the increase in taxes on cigarettes, have played an important role in this epidemiological transition (Fig. 30–1).
 Despite years of progress, cigarette smoking still remains the leading cause of preventable cardiovascular morbidity and mortality across the globe.

 Annual adult per capita cigarette consumption and major smoking and health events—United States 1990-1998. ad, advertising; WWII, World War II.
-Reproduced with permission from Centers for Disease Control and ...
+Reproduced with permission from Centers for Disease Control ...